outerbounds/metaflow-tensorflow/README.md

 # Metaflow TensorFlow decorator
 The [`tf.distribute.Strategy`](https://www.tensorflow.org/api_docs/python/tf/distribute/Strategy) allows TensorFlow developers to distribute model training to multiple GPUs/TPUs and machines.
+This repository implements the Metaflow `@tensorflow` decorator, which sets up a multi-node Metaflow step to use this functionality.

 ### Features